 However, this kind of snide remark isn’t just innocent.
 It can undermine the feelings of respect and love that keep a marriage healthy.
 When you know that something isn’t a big deal, try to bite your tongue.
 If you find that you are biting your tongue a lot, it’s time to have an actual conversation and try to remedy the situation.

-Everything from the way he brushes his hair, to the way she cooks pasta, may seem strange for a while because you and your spouse did not grow up in the same house.
+Everything from the way he brushes his hair to the way she cooks pasta may seem strange for a while because you and your spouse did not grow up in the same house.
 It’s important to be able to recognize, as soon as possible, that each of you have valid ways to live even if they are different.
-If you’ve lived with roommates before, you remember dismissing some of their behavior as strange, but perfectly fine.
+If you’ve lived with roommates before, you remember dismissing some of their behaviors as strange but perfectly fine.
 In a committed relationship, many people find that it stresses them out to have disagreements on little things, like how to load a dishwasher.

 This is not great for the relationship because you simply aren’t the same person.
 Give your spouse the same leniency you give a roommate.
 By accepting that they will do some things differently from you, perhaps even in ways that you don’t like, you will reduce strife in your home and you’ll start to realize that there are actually multiple valid ways to do the many daily tasks you two share.

-There is Always More Room to Learn About Each Other
+5. There Is Always More Room to Learn About Each Other

 While all the other lessons you’ve read may be hard lessons to understand, this one is more of a treasure.
 Many relationships get to the point where you feel like you’ve talked about everything you could discuss.
 The nice thing about marriage and sharing a home with someone is that there will always be things to learn about even the most stable or predictable spouse.
 You see each other through all manner of life’s difficulties and joys, and because of that you really can’t be bored for long.